ossdhaval/mysite/source/while-coding/aws-developer-associate.md

 ### EC2
   -  elastic compute cloud = ec2
   -  covers services of EBS, ELB, ASG
+  -  each instance has private and public IPs and corresponding DNS names for both
+  -  for each OS, amazon creates an initial user.
+For amazon linux AMI, the default user is `ec2-user`.
+You can use this user when you want to ssh into the instance.
   -  An ec2 instance config involves choosing:
     -  cpu
     - ram